-A snow day in mid-March?
+A snow day?
 If you’re anywhere in the Northeast US right now, then YES!

 Some snow days are perfect for going outside to make snowmen, go sledding, catch snowflakes on your tongue.
 But if you’re having the kind of snow day with brutal wind and poor visibility keeping you and the kids indoors — in my case, three high energy boys who like to jump from one activity to the next quickly and leave a tornado of destruction in their path — here are 10 simple (non-destructive but some hands-on) activity ideas to pass the time.